 Where should an SME start with NIST CSF 2.0?

 Start with GOVERN and IDENTIFY, not PROTECT.
-Know your business context, assign ownership, inventory your assets, and assess your risks — then build protection and detection proportional to what you found.
+Know your business context, assign ownership, inventory your assets, and assess your risks.
+Then build protection and detection proportional to what you found.

 How does NIST CSF relate to GDPR, NIS2, and ISO 27001?